getporter/porter/docs/content/slides/pack-your-bags/index.md

 ---
 class: center, middle

+# That's great!

-# You write impressive docs
+# So you write impressive docs
 .center[
   ![you fight for the users](/images/pack-your-bags/scroll-of-truth.png) ]